KeiraXu03/ENG1003_w1_9/README.md

 # Background of Path Planning to Aviation Engineering

-When flying in an airplane, we often think back: what is the trajectory of the plane in the sky, how the plane's route is planned
+When flying in an airplane, we often think back: what is the trajectory of the plane in the sky？ how the plane's route is planned？
+This is a graph of global airline data.
+Under normal circumstances, you can see that there are approximately 100,000 aircraft movements per day, taking off and landing between 6,000 airports.

 ![This is an image](https://www.researchgate.net/profile/Jan-Bieser/publication/333867743/figure/fig2/AS:771428257374208@1560934237674/Bar-chart-showing-the-number-of-observations-value-attribute-for-each-age-group-key.png)